Miyukiichan/Command-Line-Args/README.md

 ## Overview

-Cross platform C++ object oriented implementation of getopt.
+Cross platform C++ class based implementation of getopt.
 Requires C++17 or later.

 The principle of this utility is encapsulation of argument parsing and error checking.
 It makes use of registering argument options specifically within a subclass of ArgumentParser and assigning callbacks to them to handle the specific needs of that argument.
 For example, it may need converting to a number from a string and checking that the conversion happened properly (ie the user passes in a non-numerical value).